ReneOlsthoorn/Ground/README.md

 retrieves the value that variable eventType points to and compares it with `SDL_QUIT`.
 In `smoothscroller.g`, you see a lot of examples of mixing ground and assembly.

+### Variables
+When creating an array, the memory layout will be as expected.
+For instance when you have `byte[40] array = [];`, the address of the array (`&array`) will point to an array of 40 bytes.
+Defining a Class with variables will align the variables at their natural alignment.
+So an 64-bit int defined after a byte will skip 7 bytes.
+This can be prevented.
+Use `packed` after the Classes name for that.

+### Only 64-bit
+The `AMD Opteron` in 2003 was the first x86 processor to get 64-bit extensions.
+Although `AMD` was much smaller than `Intel`, they created the x86-64 standard.
+We are now 20+ years later and everybody has a 64 bit processor.
+Since `Windows 7`, which was released in 2009, the 64-bit version is pushed as the default.
+Nowadays, `Windows 11` only ships as 64-bit version, so 64-bit is a safe bet.
+That's why Ground will only generate x86-64 code.

+### Using ucrt or msvcrt
+When you compile a C program with `Visual Studio 2026`, it links to `VCRUNTIME140.dll`, `VCRUNTIME140_1.dll` or whatever version of the VC runtime is active that week.
+It's a mess.
+Those DLL's are not available by default on a Windows system.
+So the users need to install the VC Runtime Redistributable, which is a hassle.
+The way to avoid this mess is simple: don't use the new VC runtimes, use the OG `msvcrt.dll` or the new `ucrtbase.dll`.
+The MSVCRT is available on all Windows versions since Windows XP.
+It is also a KnownDLL.
+See the registry at:
+`Computer\HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Session Manager\KnownDLLs`.
+MSYS2 advices to use `ucrt`, so
+that will be the future.

 ### Some remarks
 * You can only declare Classes at the root level.
 Inner classes are not supported.
 * Don't do string concatenation in your main-loop because memory-cleanup runs when the scope is left.
 In your mainloop, you don't leave a scope, so it will result in a memory exhaustion.